Accessibility

 Control procedure

 Websites created under the Renow standardisation reference system are developed within a generic and centralised framework and architecture in accordance with project management processes and the Renow checklist.
+To guarantee neutrality, we regularly call on accessibility experts to check the compliance of sites or new features.

 Each site is evaluated at several stages: